Thompson underwent an intensive nine-day search to tab Mike McCarthy the franchise’s 14th head coach (Jan. 12, 2006).

 The Packers’ six losses came by a combined 20 points, and they became the first team since the AFL-NFL merger in 1970 to never trail a game by more than seven points over an entire season.
 They finished the regular season with a 10-6 record and secured the sixth and final seed in the NFC’s playoff bracket.

-Taking to the road for the NFC playoffs, the Packers started by bottling up the Eagles’ offensive attack and winning the opening-round Wild Card game at Philadelphia by a score of 21-16.
+Taking to the road for the NFC playoffs, the Packers started by winning the opening-round Wild Card game at Philadelphia by a score of 21-16.
 The following week they traveled to Atlanta to take on the top-seeded Falcons.
 After an initial back and forth, Green Bay exploded with a 28-point second quarter and never looked back.
 On the strength of a near-flawless display of quarterbacking by Rodgers (31 of 36 for 366 yards and three TDs), and two crucial interceptions by Williams, the Packers hammered the Falcons, 48-21, the second-largest margin of victory in team postseason history.

 For the NFC championship, the Packers faced their division rival, the Chicago Bears, for a chance to return to the Super Bowl for the first time since the 1997 season.
-The game marked just the second-ever meeting between the two teams in the postseason.
 The Packers got out to a 14-0 lead early in the second quarter.
-The opportunistic defense forced three Chicago turnovers, highlighted by an improbable 18-yard interception return for a touchdown by nose tackle B.J.
+The opportunistic defense forced three Chicago turnovers, highlighted by an improbable 18-yard interception return for a touchdown by NT B.J.
 Raji that put Green Bay ahead, 21-7, late in the fourth quarter.
-Rookie cornerback Sam Shields sealed the 21-14 win on the Bears’ final drive, making his second interception of the game to send the franchise to its fifth Super Bowl.
+Rookie CB Sam Shields sealed the 21-14 win on the Bears’ final drive, making his second interception of the game to send the franchise to its fifth Super Bowl.

 The Steelers fought their way back, but a forced fumble by Matthews at the start of the fourth quarter led to another Rodgers touchdown pass.
 Forcing a turnover on downs on Pittsburgh’s final drive, the Packers won the franchise’s fourth Super Bowl, 31-25.